git4example/genai-fsx-workshop-on-eks-auto/content/500_observability/520_vLLMandNeuronMonitoring.md

 ---
-title : "vLLM Monitoring dashboard" weight : 520
+title : "vLLM and Neuron Monitoring dashboards" weight : 520
 ---

 ### Overview

-In this section, you will setup vLLM monitoring and deploy the Grafana dashboard.
+In this section, you will setup vLLM and Neuron monitoring configurations and deploy the Grafana dashboards.

-##### Deploy Service Monitor to scrape metrics
+##### vLLM Monitoring Setup

 Deploy a serviceMonitor configuration so that prometheus can scrape metrics from the Mistral model service endpoint.